benoitchamot/sesh/README.md

 - `fzf`
 - `tmux` (duh)

-I use bash, I have no idea whether `sesh` work with other shells.
+I use bash, I have no idea whether `sesh` works with other shells.
+To be sure, the shabang has been changed.

 ## What is missing?
 - There's some code in there to activate a venv if `.venv/` exists, but it doesn't seem to work